akshay-chauhan-1810/CNN-model-with-different-filter-size/README.md

    ```
 4. Open the `Filter_size_impact_in_CNN.ipynb` file and follow the instructions.

-## Dataset Description
+## 📁 Dataset
+This project uses the **[CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html)** created by Alex Krizhevsky at the University of Toronto.

 We performed the experiments with CIFAR10 dataset.
 This dataset are small and precise datasets having low computational costs.
 The results drawn from these datasets can be applied to most of the datasets.
 So, we use this dataset to avoid the computation cost of more extensive datasets.

+### Dataset Details
+- **60,000 images** (50,000 train + 10,000 test)
+- **32×32 pixel** RGB color images
-CIFAR10 is the dataset of the 60000 images of these categories plane, car, bird, cat, deer, dog, frog, horse, and ship.
-This dataset has 10 output classes.
+- **10 classes**: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck

+### Terms of Use
+The CIFAR-10 dataset is publicly available for research and educational purposes.
+For commercial use, please verify the [original terms](https://www.cs.toronto.edu/~kriz/cifar.html).

 ---